Rivukis/Spry/README.md

 end
 ```

-## Contributors
+## Contributing

-If you have an idea that can make Spry better, please don't hesitate to submit a pull request.
+If you have an idea that can make Spry better, please don't hesitate to submit a pull request!

 ## License